DataONEorg/dataone-web/content/_index.md

           template: pill
           text: Upcoming training
           style: secondary
-        description: "We are currently adapting our 5-day, in-person short course for remote delivery.
-          This is an exciting opportunity for us to reach a broad community, and we are looking forward to delivering a high quality learning experience, consistent with our in-person events.
+        description: We are currently adapting our 5-day, in-person short course for remote delivery.
+This is an exciting opportunity for us to reach a broad community, and we are looking forward to delivering a high quality learning experience, consistent with our in-person events. <br><br> [Learn more](/training/) about resources and training opportunities through DataONE.
-          <br><br>
-          [Sign up](#hear-it-first_latest-updates) be one of the first to know when registration opens."
+        datetime:
+          template: ''
+          time: ''
+          change_timezone: false
+          localize: false
+          format: ''
+          style: ''
+        button:
+          template: ''
+          type: ''
+          color: ''
+          text: ''
+          external_link: ''
+          internal_link: ''
+          icon: ''
+        tags: []
     - title: Webinar series
       annotation: Join us for the monthly DataONE webinar series
       icon: headphones